 2. Select Join or accompany a family member, then select A current or former member of UK Armed Forces

-3. Then follow the steps until you reach the Select a visa type page, you will then need to scroll down and select the fourth option down.
+3. Then follow the steps until you reach the Select a visa type page, you will then need to scroll down and select the fifth option down.

 4. You will also have to complete an ‘Appendix 2 financial requirement’ form which you will be given a link to after you have selected the options above.
 This form must be printed, completed and taken with you to the appointment.
 You do not need to complete the paper-based HM Forces application form.